I can still hear it plain as day — her urgent silence against the deafening roar of the falls — and it chills me to the bone.

 Now, this “paradise” threatened to become a place of nightmares; a place where the unthinkable, the unspeakable, was unfolding right before my very eyes.

 As I jogged across the gravelly shore and rounded Mooney’s base, I thought I saw a flash of flesh and curly hair beneath — and directly behind — the falls.
-In a moment I caught a better glimpse of Dan, now clinging to the slippery rock wall carved out of the cliff by the falls, and heard his cry as he lost his tenuous grip once again and Mooney pulled him back into its grasp.
+In a moment I caught a better glimpse of Dan, now clinging to the slippery rock wall carved out of the cliff by the falls.
+I heard his cry as he lost his tenuous grip once again and Mooney pulled him back into its grasp.

 In a moment, Mooney spat Dan out again, and he kicked weakly, clawing at the slippery rocks before finding a handhold.
-He was losing strength; I could see it in his face, and in the way the pull of the falls played tug-of-war with his body as he clung to the rocks for dear life.
+He was losing strength; I could see it in his face, and in the way the pull of the falls played tug-of-war with his body as he clung to the rock for dear life.

 With one last burst of strength, Dan relinquished his left-handed grip and pulled himself around the rock outcropping towards Paul, finding another solid handhold with his left hand.
 I held my breath.
-Paul took Dan’s his right hand again, and carefully placed it, not letting go until he was sure Dan could hold on.
+Paul took Dan’s right hand once more and carefully placed it, not letting go until he was sure Dan could hold on.
 They continued this way, one hand at a time, until Dan was finally able to stand on his own in the swirling water.

 As he stumbled, shaking, through the shallow water, I ran to him and bear-hugged his freezing body.
 We wrapped him in towels and helped him to shore.
 After some time, we eventually made our way back up the slippery route to the campground.
 Before Dan started up the rickety ladder he turned and gave Mooney one last look.
 He shuddered visibly, and we embraced as a wave of emotion overcame him.